Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ---
-title: Customize access request and credentials request screens
+title: Customize access request, credentials request and subscription screens
-linkTitle: Customize access request and credentials request screens
+linkTitle: Customize access request, credentials request and subscription screens
 weight: 300
 ---
-Amplify allows you to personalize the *access request* and *credential* screens by customizing consumer questions that return appropriate responses.
+Amplify allows you to personalize the *access request*, *credential* and *subscription* screens by customizing consumer questions that return appropriate responses.

 ## Before you start